timhaintz/timhaintz.github.io/_drafts/draft-post.md

 I've been looking into utilising Pester for infrastructure auditing.
 This was driven through my use of [InSpec](https://www.inspec.io/), Chef's Audit and Testing Framework.
 I like the idea of Pester as it is already 'built in' to the operating system (Windows 10 and Server 2016).

-Something useful to check is if certain services are running on a remote machine.
+Something useful to check is if specific services are running on a remote machine.

 The below Pester test checks for a number of services and returns if they're running or not.